In some cases, you have no choice — you need to use the funds. If so, try to minimize

 account to the IRA or other plan.
 This is preferable to a "60-day rollover," where

-you get the check and then roll the money over yourself, because your employer has
+you get a check made payable to you and then roll the money over yourself, because your employer has

 to withhold 20% of the taxable portion of a 60-day rollover.
 You can still roll